blackducksoftware/kb-http-client/bd-kb-http-client/README.md

 * KB HTTP client

+## License

+The bd-kb-http-client is licensed under the MIT License.

 ## Notes and caveats

 The Black Duck-centric KB HTTP client makes certain assumptions in favor of convention...